CSharpKaiser/SimpleForm-Lesson-02/README.md

-# SimpleForm-Lesson-02
+# SimpleForm-Tutorial-02

-Lesson 02 in the Simple Form series about learning to program Winforms in C# on Windows
+Tutorial 02 in the Simple Form series about learning to program Winforms in C# on Windows

 Channel:
 https://www.youtube.com/channel/UCEqoUhyByW018n_P395u8BQ